Judenvermögensabgabe

 The Judenvermögensabgabe ("Jewish Capital Levy") was an arbitrary special tax imposed on German Jews under the Nazi dictatorship.
 The tax was only a part of a larger series of actions taken by the Nazis to systematically plunder Jewish assets.

-After the assassination attempt on the German Legation Secretary Ernst Eduard vom Rath and the November pogroms in 1938, Hermann Göring demanded a contribution payment of one billion Reichsmark as "atonement" for "the hostile attitude of Judaism towards the German people".
+After the assassination of the German Legation Secretary Ernst Eduard vom Rath and the November pogroms in 1938, Hermann Göring demanded a contribution payment of one billion Reichsmark as "atonement" for "the hostile attitude of Judaism towards the German people".
 The decree of 12 November 1938 on the expiation of Jews of German nationality (RGBl.
 I p.
 1579) was signed by Hermann Göring, who had been granted a general power of attorney in 1936 to issue ordinances.

 On the same day, the "Ordinance on the Elimination of Jews from German Economic Life" and the "Ordinance on the Restoration of the Street Image in Jewish Commercial Operations" were issued, followed three weeks later by the "Ordinance on the Use of Jewish wealth".